 Each member at any general membership meeting, including the required annual meeting, shall have one vote.
 Written proxies will be accepted provided they are filed with the Secretary or his/her representative before the meeting(s) at which the proxies will be used.
-Twenty (20) voting members (one vote per single-family dwelling) shall constitute quorum for transaction of business at any annual or special meeting of the Association.
+Twenty (20) voting members (one vote per lot) shall constitute quorum for transaction of business at any annual or special meeting of the Association.

 - BOARD OF DIRECTORS

-The Board of Directors shall include the officers of the Association and shall be elected for a term of two (2) years at the annual meeting, with the term of office to begin on the first day of the month following the annual meeting.
-The Board of Directors shall consist of at least four (4) directors, but not more than twelve (12)_ directors.
+The Board of Directors shall include the officers of the Association and shall be elected for a term of two (2) years at the November annual meeting, with the term of office to begin on the first day of January following the annual meeting.
+The Board of Directors shall consist of at least four (4) directors, but not more than twelve (12) directors.
 The Board of Directors shall have control over the affairs of the Association, acting through its duly elected officers, and shall be subject to the provisions of the Articles of Incorporation and these By-Laws.

 The officers and duties shall be as follows:

 PRESIDENT – The president shall preside at all meetings, including the Board of Directors meetings, where the President shall be considered the Chairman of the Board.
 The President shall perform all duties incident to the office which shall include: